 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are generally more costly than phone calls made outside of jail.
+Phone calls made in jail are generally more expensive than phone calls made outside of jail.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but you should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you break the jail rules, an inmate’s phone privileges might get reduced or eliminated altogether.

 Phone Number: (706) 554-2133